quantified-uncertainty/metaforecast/README.md

 ### 3. Actually run

-`npm run cli` starts a local CLI which presents the user with choices; if you would like to skip each step, use the option number instead, e.g., `npm run start 14`.
+`npm run cli` starts a local CLI which presents the user with choices; if you would like to skip each step, use the option number instead, e.g., `npm run cli 14`.

 `npm run next-dev` starts a Next.js dev server with the website on `http://localhost:3000`.